Which siding is best for my home?

-Recently, our clients have had a lot of questions about replacement siding and new siding options for their home, so we figured we’d write up a post going over the comparison of the two most popular options.
-For homeowners contemplating replacement of their home siding or a new home construction, material choice is a critical decision that can impact how one feels about their house for years to come.
-That’s why we’ve put together a guide for choosing which siding is right for your home.
-In this post, we compare the benefits and costs between fiber cement panels, also called Hardiplank vs vinyl siding.
+For homeowners contemplating replacement of their siding or for their new home, material choice is a critical decision that can impact how one feels about their house for years to come.
+In this post, we will compare the benefits and costs between vinyl siding and fiber cement panels – also called Hardiplank.
 It’s important to consider the appearance and aesthetics, the maintenance, the impact for home resale and the cost for both types of siding.

 Fiber Cement Siding

+Fiber cement is available in a variety of colors.
+For unlimited color options, some fiber cement products can be installed unfinished allowing you to select custom paint colors.
+The ability to change your exterior color scheme in the future is much easier.
 On the other hand, vinyl siding comes in a much wider range of varieties and colors.
-Vinyl siding products can be made to mimic almost any natural siding look, allowing you to more affordably give your home historic character.
+Vinyl siding products can be made to mimic almost any natural siding look, allowing you to more affordably give your home character.

 That being said, if your number one concern is a natural look without the expense of natural materials, you are likely to be more satisfied with fiber cement.
 While there are vinyl products that look good, keep in mind that fiber cement siding is manufactured to look nearly identical to natural materials.
 The installation of fiber cement also replicates the slight irregularities of a natural material installation.
-Finally, because fiber cement is in part a wood product, it will hold paint and have a surface luster that is nearly identical to full wood products.
-Even though vinyl products may mimic wood grain, as a material, vinyl is nothing like wood.
+Because fiber cement is in-part a wood product, it will hold paint and have a surface luster that is nearly identical to wood products.

-Finally, if you live in an area that is designated as historic, there are likely to be restrictions on which kinds of building materials can be used.
-If this is the case, it is highly unlikely that you could install vinyl siding.
+Finally, if you live in an area that is designated as historic, there are typically restrictions on which kinds of building materials can be used.
+If this is the case, it is highly unlikely that vinyl siding will be approved.
 However, many historic districts will accept the use of fiber cement as an alternative to natural wood.
-For those trying to renovate on a budget, this is huge.
-Just make sure to check with local building codes to make sure that fiber cement is accepted.
+For those renovating on a budget, this is a plus.
+Confirm with local building officials that fiber cement is acceptable.

-In its standard form, neither vinyl siding nor fiber cement does much to insulate your home.
-What they do provide is protection from both weather and critters.
-Where brick and stucco can crack, well-installed vinyl or Hardiplank siding will keep your home sealed tight.
+In their standard form, neither vinyl siding nor fiber cement contribute to insulating your home.
+However, they both provide protection from weather and critters.
+Where as brick and stucco can crack, well-installed vinyl or fiber cement siding will keep your home sealed tight.

 On the other hand, fiber cement is made from more sustainable materials.
 Because the wood pulp used in the manufacture of fiber cement is made primarily of wood waste, it doesn’t require the harvesting of trees like natural shingles nor the use of fossil fuels like vinyl.
 Finally, while there are plenty of eco-benefits to vinyl, disposal of used vinyl siding is a big concern.
 Disposal of fiber cement is much easier on the environment.

 Both vinyl siding and fiber cement siding were invented as more durable alternatives to natural materials.
 While wood siding is very beautiful, it is susceptible to rot and sun wear, meaning it needs to be replaced regularly.
 This is both an inconvenience and a sizable expense.
-Whether you are installing vinyl or fiber cement, you can generally expect to never have to install them again unless you plan on living there your entire life!
-That being said, vinyl is considered to be the MOST durable option.
+Whether you are installing vinyl or fiber cement, you can generally expect there will be no need to replace it other than a desire for change of appearance.

 Fiber cement has one drawback.
 It does absorb moisture.
-That means if you are installing fiber cement and there is a place where moisture collects, that moisture could eventually damage your home.
-That being said, in most standard situations, fiber cement should last 50 years or so.
+If you are installing fiber cement in an area where moisture collects, that moisture could eventually damage your home.
+Despite this, fiber cement should last 50 years or so in standard installation.
 In fact, many fiber cement products come with lifetime guarantees.

-Plus, wind and debris can more easily damage vinyl siding, as vinyl shows impact more easily and can be pulled in sheets off of the side of your home.
+Additionally, wind and debris can more easily damage vinyl siding, causing visible impact and pulling sheets off of the side of your house.
 If you live in warmer, sunnier climates, this weakness can be exacerbated, as sun and heat can make otherwise flexible vinyl more brittle.
 In fact, in hurricane regions, fiber cement may actually perform better in terms of both water and wind resistance.

-Also, if you do suffer weather damage, fiber cement does have the advantage of being easier to repair.
-If a portion of a vinyl siding panel is damaged, then the whole panel needs to be replaced.
-However, if the same amount of damage is done to fiber cement siding, you may just need to replace a couple of individual shingles.
-This is a much smaller job than a whole panel replacement.
+Fiber cement is easier to repair if damaged by weather.
+If a portion of a vinyl siding panel is damaged, the whole panel needs replacing.
+However, if the same amount of damage is done to fiber cement siding, it may be possible to just replace individual shingles.

 In both cases, durability is contingent upon proper installation.
 While vinyl may be slightly more durable, if installed properly, both Hardiplank and vinyl siding are far more durable than natural options.

-This one is pretty simple.
 While it requires far less maintenance than natural materials, fiber cement does require more maintenance than vinyl.
 To begin with, unless you are opting for the pre-painted version, fiber cement does need to be painted immediately after installation; so either you’ll paint it yourself or hire a contractor to paint it for you.
-Either way, it is more involved and/or costly than a vinyl siding insulation.
+Either way, it is more involved and/or costly than a vinyl siding install.
 Additionally, fiber cement does fade over time and will need to be re-painted.
 Finally, in order to be watertight, fiber cement siding needs to be caulked.
 This will need to be redone at some point as your siding wears.

-When it comes to such an unfortunate situation as a fire, you want your home to be built with as many flame retardant materials as possible.
-In terms of siding, natural wood materials are obviously the most succeptible and dangerous, so both vinyl and fiber cement are preferred alternatives.
+In the unfortunate event of a fire, you want your home to be built with as many flame retardant materials as possible.
+In terms of siding, natural wood materials are obviously the most susceptible and dangerous, so both vinyl and fiber cement are preferred alternatives.
 However, in comparison between the two, fiber cement is definitely more flame retardant than vinyl.

-The problem with vinyl is that it melts when exposed to very high temperatures.
-For example, if you have a home with vinyl siding, it is important that you keep your outdoor grill far from the exterior of your home, as the high temperatures of a grill can cause your siding to melt, warp and even discolor.
-Fiber cement, however, is in the highest flame resistance class, with the same rating as brick.
+When exposed to very high temperatures, vinyl will melt.
+For this reason, it is important to keep your outdoor grill away from the exterior of your home.
+The high temperatures of a grill can cause your siding to melt, warp and even discolor.
+Fiber cement, however, is in the highest flame resistance class with the same rating as brick.

-That being said, while there still isn’t a lot of data in terms of resale value, as fiber cement products are newer in the market, there are reasons to expect that fiber cement will do well to recoup costs when a home is put up for sale.
+While there still isn’t a lot of data in terms of resale value, there are reasons to expect that fiber cement will do well to recoup costs when a home is put up for sale.
 Because fiber cement looks so natural, it has the ability to elevate the curb appeal of a home.

 On the other hand, because there are more long-term maintenance costs associated with fiber cement as opposed to vinyl, it can also be more expensive over the life of the siding installation.
-That being said, the maintenance costs of fiber cement are significantly lower than the costs of natural wood materials!
+However, the maintenance costs of fiber cement are significantly lower than the costs of natural wood materials.

-If you are still trying to make up your mind, we are here to help you weigh your personal pros and cons.
+If you are still undecided, we are here to help you weigh your personal pros and cons.
 Because we have years of experience working with both materials, you can be confident that we will help you come to the decision that makes the most sense for you, your family and your home!